As trains of Ukrainian refugees arrive in Berlin, E.U. offers warm but ‘temporary’ welcome

 E.U. membership and fighter jets for Ukraine remain elusive as Zelensky says ‘prove you are with us’

-Sitting on a bench in the corner of Berlin’s central station Wednesday, Olivier Mani and Blanche Bikie, from Cameroon, and Keita Sekou, from Côte d’Ivoire, described their arduous days-long journeys from Kyiv, where they were attending university.
+Sitting on a bench in the corner of Berlin’s central station Wednesday, Olivier Mani and Blanche Bikie, from Cameroon, and Keita Sekou, from Ivory Coast, described their arduous, days-long journeys from Kyiv, where they were attending university.

 At the Polish border, they said, White women and children were put in separate lines from the Black men and women.